tmylk/data-kata/validation/dbt/tasklist.md

   - use 'NA' to denote null in the list
   - check it passes using dbt test command

 - [ ] First business rule.
-Don't load row into the houses prod table if the business rule is failed.
+"If Fireplaces is greater than 0, then FireplaceQu is required."
+Don't load row into the houses prod table from staging stg_houses if the business rule is failed.
-    - Add a check that If Fireplaces is greater than 0, then FireplaceQu is required.
-    - use dbt-expectations expect_column_values_to_be_in_set with row_condition for both cases - 0 and >0

-- [ ] data object
-    - write a failing test for creating a House object with  yearbuilt 1800
-    - make it pass - create with no errors
-    - one by one add Id=1, Street = 'Sesame', Fireplaces=0, FireplaceQu=None,  to the test and let it pass each time
-    - once on green, think about refactoring.
-Would you like to rename fields to have more readable names?
-Do they have to be the same as CSV column names?
+    - See a regression unit test for creating a valid house in staging, and then checking it is copied to prod table in tests/unit_tests.sql It is using the clever dbt-testing library from Equal Experts
+    - uncomment a failing test that creates two rows in staging - one valid and one invalid.
+And expects only one of them to pass to prod.
+The reason there is  the valid row in input is that I can't set an expectation that the table is empty.
+    - see the nice error message running dbt test
+    - Add another common table SQL expression in houses.sql to make the test pass

 - [ ] validation YearBuilt
     - write a failing test for creating a House object with  yearbuilt 2000.
 It should return an error stating YearBuilt as the issue
     - make it pass.